Chesapeake Bay Retriever: Coat

-Three basic colors are generally seen in the breed: Brown which includes all shades from a light cocoa (a silvered brown) to a deep bittersweet chocolate color; sedge which varies from a reddish yellow through a bright red to chestnut shades; deadgrass which takes in all shades of deadgrass, varying from a faded tan to a dull straw color.
-Historic records show that some of the deadgrass shades can be very light, almost white in appearance, while darker deadgrass colors can include diluted shades of brown called ash, that appear as either gray or taupe.
-The almost white and ash/taupe/gray shades are not commonly seen, but are acceptable.

-The difference between a sedge and a deadgrass is that the deadgrass shades contain no significant amount of red, while the sedge shades do have red.
-Coat and texture also play a factor in the perception of color.
-The self-color pattern is preferred by the standard (One color with or without lighter and darker shadings of the same color).
-You will see dogs with varying degrees of other markings such as: masking on top of the skull, striping effect of light & dark through the body and on legs, distinct & indistinct saddle markings, agouti coloring and tan points.
-All are acceptable, they are just not preferred.

-A white spot on the breast (not extending above the sternum), belly, toes or back of the feet is permissible, but the smaller the spot the better.
+A white spot on the breast (not extending above the sternum), belly, toes, or back of the feet is permissible, but the smaller the spot the better.
 White beyond these areas and black anywhere on the body is not allowed in the breed standard.

 Temperament

 The quintessential Chesapeake Bay Retriever has a bright and happy disposition, intelligence, quiet good sense, and an affectionate protective nature.
-Some can be quite vocal when happy, and some will 'smile' by baring their front teeth in a peculiar grin; this is not a threat, but a sign of joy or submissiveness.
+Some can be quite vocal when happy, and some will "smile" by baring their front teeth in a peculiar grin; this is not a threat, but a sign of joy or submissiveness.

 Chesapeake Bay Retrievers can make excellent family dogs when socialized properly.
 Some Chesapeakes are assertive and willful and may be reserved with strangers, but others are passive and outgoing with people.